-1:1 Click to show the live view at full resolution.
-If the full resolution is larger than your screen size, use the smaller image to
+Click to show the live view at full resolution.
+If the full resolution is larger than your screen size, use the smaller image to navigate in the image.

 Click to show the live video stream in full screen.
 Press ESC to exit full screen mode.